School Wellness 101

 Understanding personal finances and how to be financially healthy now and in the future.

-- Examples of Financial Wellness in the school setting: integrating personal finances and money management into math (starting in kindergarten), classroom currency, detailed personal finance workshops, educating student about IRAs/RRSPs and having student open personal accounts once they start working
+- Examples of Financial Wellness in the school setting: integrating personal finances and money management into math (starting in kindergarten), classroom currency, detailed personal finance workshops, educating students about IRAs/RRSPs, and having student open personal accounts once they start working

 One final note, the interconnected nature of health and wellness...